Long-term Causal Inference Under Persistent Confounding via Data Combination: Problem Setup

-\end{assumption} \Cref{eq: external-validity-0} in \Cref{assump: ext-valid} means that the experimental data has \emph{external validity}, in that the distribution of $\prns{S\prns{a}, U, X}$ in the experimental data is the same as that in the observational data (\ie, the population of interest).
-Similar assumptions also appear in previous literature that attempt to combine different samples \citep[\eg, ][]{athey2020combining,athey2019surrogate,kallus2020role}. \Cref{eq: data-overlap} means that the conditional distributions of $(U, X) \mid A$ on the experimental and observational data have enough overlap, which is also a common assumption in missing data literature \citep{tsiatis2007semiparametric}. \Cref{assump: ext-valid} ensures that the two samples have enough commonality, so it is meaningful to combine them.
+\Cref{assump: ext-valid} ensures that the two samples have enough commonality so it is meaningful to combine them. \Cref{eq: external-validity-0} in \Cref{assump: ext-valid} means that the experimental data has \emph{external validity}, in that the distribution of $\prns{S\prns{a}, U, X}$ in the experimental data is the same as that in the observational data (i.e., the population of interest).
+Similar assumptions also appear in previous literature that attempt to combine different samples \citep[e.g., ][]{athey2020combining,athey2019surrogate,kallus2020role}.

-Note that \Cref{eq: external-validity-0} still allows the distributions of potential long-term outcome $Y(a)$ in the experimental and observational data to be different, so that the long-term treatment effect on the experimental population can be different from our target.
-Moreover, in \Cref{sec: extension} we further relax \cref{eq: external-validity-0} to allow the distributions of covariates $X$ to be different in the two samples.
+In \Cref{sec: extension} we further relax \cref{eq: external-validity-0} to allow the distributions of covariates $X$ to be different in the two samples.
+Note that \cref{eq: external-validity-0} already allows the distributions of potential long-term outcome $Y(a)$ in the experimental and observational data to be different, so the long-term treatment effect on the experimental population can be different from our target.